aws-samples/aws-builders-fair-projects/reinvent-2019/sign-and-speak/README.md

 ### UI Flow
 - When a new Sign UI/Speak UI instance is started up, It makes a persistent connection to the Websocket API on the API Gateway
 - Changes to the DynamoDB table are captured via a DynamoDB Stream and the inserted message is published to the API Gateway endpoint using another Lambda Function
-- The Websocket API on the APIGateway publishes the message back to the Sign UI/ Speak UI which displays the formatted Message
+- The Websocket API on the APIGateway publishes the message back to the Sign UI/ Speak UI which displays the formatted message

 <p align="center"><img src="img/sign-and-speak-architecture.png" /></p>